 The best public relations partnerships are client-agency collaborations that involve a serious time commitment on both sides.
 Most clients know this and they have great intentions when they embark upon a relationship with a PR firm.
-But what if the client has limited time to invest with the agency team?
+But what if the company has limited time to invest with the agency team?
 Or if it lacks experienced staff to manage the agency effort?
 There are ways to achieve a full collaboration even when time and experience are lacking.

 Start with a half-hour call each week

 No, it’s not enough, but it’s a start.
 Beyond daily emails or calls, an inviolable call or meeting will help move things forward by disciplining both partners to save non-urgent matters for that occasion.
 Outside the weekly meetings, a shared activity dashboard, regular email and instant-messaging tools like Slack will save back-and-forth.
 Companies should want an agency that strives to keep all parties in the loop without lengthy in-person meetings (although a monthly face-to-face is recommended.)
 And if a client can’t act quickly on an agency request or recommendation, then they should empower the agency team to find a workaround.